CIEE-Living-Data-Project/Sheridan_reproducibility_2022/scripts/readme.md

 02: richness maps: shows initial mapping of species in study area

-03: biogeographic breaks: includes setup for mCART, visualization of range-through, and mCART
+03: biogeographic breaks: includes setup for mCART, visualization of range-through, and mCART At this point, scripts are broken into a and b for each class: polychaete and bivalves